Ben-G/TIL/Reading/Book_Notes/Misbehaving_The_Making_Of_Behavioral_Economics.md

 ### 10. At the Poker Table

-My money vs. house money and other mental accounting quirks.
+My money vs. house money and the break-even effect.

 - "Losing money in the poker account only changes behavior while you are still playing poker .
 This situation , in which a person is “ behind ” in a particular mental account , is tricky to handle in prospect theory , something Kahneman and Tversky knew well .""